VINTAGE BASEBALL CARDS VENDING MACHINE

 The massive distribution network helped popularize icons of the era like Mickey Mantle, Willie Mays, and Hank Aaron to new generations of fans.
 It also fueled astronomical growth in the collectibles market, driving athletes’ cardboard likenesses to become some of the most valuable commodities among enthusiasts.
 As stars’ on-field performances took on almost mythical status, their accompanying baseball cards gained immense cachet as coveted pieces of Americana.
 Vintage rookies or serially numbered inserts pulled from the oblivion of a machine’s lower bins assumed an aura akin to winning the lottery.

-Read also: ARE 1991 DONRUSS BASEBALL CARDS WORTH ANYTHING
+Read also: BOX LOT BASEBALL CARDS

 Naturally, the popularity and profitability of baseball card vending machines also led to inevitable growing pains for both manufacturers and machine operators.
 Quality controls lapsed at times, allowing miscuts, printing errors, and even counterfeits to infiltrate the secondary market.
 Demand would often outstrip supply for hot new releases, leading to shortages and disgruntled customers.
 Unscrupulous machine owners were also known to refill bins with “search through” cards of dubious condition instead of sealed new packs.
 By the late 1970s, the market had become oversaturated leading to a speculative bubble that would pop as interest declined among the incoming MTV generation.